oac0de/Spotify-Sound-Of-Future-Prediction/README.md

 [Clean Bandit, Zara Larsson - Symphony (feat.
 Zara Larsson)](https://open.spotify.com/album/4b13SJlne61y53KSEwuQtD?highlight=spotify:track:1x5sYLZiu9r5E43kMlt9f8)

-There were no songs within our dataset which matched the range of every forecasted feature range.
 The one song we found which had the most in common with the 2025 forecast (7 out of 10) feature ranges was Twenty One Pilots - 'Tear In My Heart'.
 This song was within our 'danceability', 'duration_ms', 'energy', 'tempo', 'valence', 'popularity', and 'key' error ranges from the actual forecast values.
 A song with 6 out of 10 shared features was INXS - 'Beautiful Girl'.
 2 songs shared 5 out of 10 values.
 12 songs shared 4 out of the 10 values.

 ## Conclusions
 We have successfully forecasted each of our features.
 So what do they tell us?
 Our model predicts that by 2025, the average (median) song will possess the following characteristics: